 - At the applicant's request.
-Where it is a joint application both applicants must contact us in writing.
-The Applicant(s) will be sent a letter of confirmation. - In the event of failure to respond to correspondence.
-If we cannot contact an applicant by telephone, or a letter we send to them is returned we will write again to their last known address.
-If this letter is also returned, or the applicant does not contact us, we will assume that they are no longer looking for a house and cancel their application. - When the applicant has been re-housed by the Council or another RSL in the City.
-Applicants then have the option to have their application reviewed or cancelled - On the death of the applicant.
+Where it is a joint application both applicants must contact us in writing. - In the event of failure to respond to correspondence, if we cannot contact an applicant by telephone or a letter we send to them is returned we will write again to their last known address.
+If this letter is also returned, or the applicant does not contact us, we will assume that they are no longer looking for a house and cancel their application. - When the applicant has been re-housed by the Council or another Registered Social Landlord who are in the Common Housing Register in the City, applicants then have their application cancelled and may, if they wish, submit a new application. - People who have applied for other housing associations and who have a nomination or s5 referral to the Council will have their application cancelled.